Skip to main content

 Written by Support

-Updated over a year ago
+Updated over 2 weeks ago

-• Why is the Blindsight Index of "Loader 1" higher than "Loader 2"?
+• Why is the Critical Index of "Loader 1" higher than "Loader 2"?
 Is it the time of the day, the operator and work crew, the subcontractor, or the operations?
 How can the operations or job sites be modified to reduce the risk profile?

 Did this answer your question?